 At this point, you'll have noticed something is up with your dog.
 But the "symptoms" of pregnancy can look like a lot of other medical issues, so it's important to have your dog examined by a veterinarian.

-Around the 28th day of dog pregnancy, your vet can perform abdominal palpitations, which simply means prodding around your dog's belly to feel the growing puppies.
+Around the 28th day of dog pregnancy, your vet can perform an abdominal palpation, which simply means prodding around your dog's belly to feel the growing puppies.
 Eventually, x-ray scans will be able to be performed to definitely confirm the pregnancy and determine the number of puppies.
 A blood test can also be performed to detect a particular hormone, relaxin, that is only released by the dog's system during pregnancy.

 Prepare Your Dog for Motherhood